Pan-Maciek/LaTeRm/readme.md

 As this is just an educational project there are still some bugs and things left undone:

-- handling resizing
+- handling resizing and signals
-- giving possibility to change the font and color palette (althoug we support 24bit colors - which used to be pretty rare among terminals :))
+- giving possibility to change the font and color palette (although we support 24bit colors - which used to be pretty rare among terminals :))
 - and handling the rest of console controll codes - right now we ignore things that we don't handle but for some programs this may lead to corrupted view (messed up foreground colors etc..)